leaf-ai/studio-go-runner/docs/ci.md

 # Follow the instructions for setting up the Prerequisites for compilation in the main README.md file
 ```

-The image name for the build Deployment in the ci\_keel.yaml file is used by keel to monitor updates to images found in the ci\_keel.yaml Kubernetes configuration file that is supplied as part of the service code inside the Deployment resource definition.
+The image name for the build Deployment is used by keel to watch for updates, as defined in the ci\_keel.yaml Kubernetes configuration file(s).
+The keel yaml files are supplied as part of the service code inside the Deployment resource definition.
 The keel labels within the ci\_keel.yaml file dictate under what circumstances the keel server will trigger a new pod for the build and test to be created in response to the reference build image changing as git commit and push operations are performed.
 Information about these labels can be found at, https://keel.sh/v1/guide/documentation.html#Policies.

-The next step would be to edit the ci\_keel.yaml or use the duat stencil templating tool to inject the branch name on which the development is being performed or the release prepared, and then deploy the integration stack.
+The next step is to modify the ci\_keel.yaml or use the duat stencil templating tool to inject the branch name on which the development is being performed or the release prepared, and then deploy the integration stack.

-The Registry environment variable is used to pass your docker hub username, and password to keel orchestrated containers and the release image builder, Makisu, using a kubernetes secret.
+The $Registry environment variable is used to pass your docker hub username, and password to keel orchestrated containers and the release image builder, Makisu, using a kubernetes secret.
 An example of how to set this value is included in the next section, continue on for more details.
 Currently only dockerhub, and microk8s registries are supported as targets for pushing the resulting release images.

 When a build finishes the stack will scale down the testing dependencies it uses for queuing and storage and will keep the build container alive so that logs can be examined.
 The build activities will disable container upgrades while the build is running and will then open for upgrades once the build steps have completed to prevent premature termination.
 When the build, and test has completed and pushed commits have been seen for the code base then the pod will be shutdown for the latest build and a new pod created.